c4lliope/rfcs/021-team-credential-managers/proposal.md

 managers in one key way: they do not have to be limited to a particular path scheme.

-Now that credential managers can be configured "locally" we can relax the path lookup rules as it's no longer necessary to isolate a team's var lookup to a path that's distinct from other teams.

 This means that credentials can be shared between teams, and credential manager specific settings such as ACLs may be utilized to securely share access to common credentials.